-Certainly, this is not an unpretentious in-depth year-end news reporting, as we opted not to be restrictive – by access, time and resources, despite of limited time, we state a fact to tell the stories of women and children.
+Certainly, this is not an unpretentious in-depth year-end news reporting, as we opted not to be restrictive – by access, time and resources, despite limited time, we state a fact to tell the stories of women and children.

 Violence against women and their children in Bicol region is a disturbing right abuse concern as its prevalence had been on the rise.

-The numbing issues of rape, trafficking, murder, domestic violence and other forms of hate crimes directed against women and children in the region should be stop, through a collective pro-active approach by the local government units and local stakeholders.
+The numbing issues of rape, trafficking, murder, domestic violence and other forms of hate crimes directed against women and children in the region should be stopped, through a collective pro-active approach by the local government units and local stakeholders.

-As 2017 is ebbing, gender-based violence in Bicol region that has taken place this year were picked and selected so that their narratives of shattered lives and painful deaths will pose as compelling story lines – not just a news story but wake-up call and a rallying point to break the silence and attack the culture of violence.
+As 2017 is ebbing, gender-based violence in Bicol region that has taken place this year were picked and selected so that their narratives of shattered lives and painful deaths will pose as compelling storylines – not just a news story but wake-up call and a rallying point to break the silence and attack the culture of violence.